 General

 Do not use comments or other means to mark code as yours.
-The revision control system allows tracking back who submitted which code. (see paragraph 6.2.1)
+The revision control system allows tracking who submitted which code.

 Use comments to explain the intent (or implementation detail) of code sections that are not obvious.
 Note that obvious may have a different meaning for users who are reading this section for the first time.